David-Kunz/gen.nvim/README.md

 Generate text using LLMs with customizable prompts

-# Major issue with ollama 0.1.10
+# Important: Issue with ollama 0.1.10

 Currently, there are issues with Ollama 0.1.10, please use a previous version instead.
 See https://github.com/David-Kunz/gen.nvim/issues/32 for more information.